-The solar installation (photovoltaics) on the roof of the Alloga building in Burgdorf has been in operation for a year.
+The solar installation (photovoltaics) on the roof of the Alloga building in Burgdorf has been in operation on 2018.
 It generates almost 1,280 megawatt hours of green electricity per year.
 This equates to the electricity consumption of around 270 homes.
 This saved 240 tonnes of CO2 in the first 12 months.

 “The overall photovoltaic (PV) energy production of Solarstadt Burgdorf AG has been increased four-fold by the solar installation on the roof of Alloga”, according to Beat Ritler, Managing Director of Solarstadt Burgdorf AG.

 In the first year of operation, 240 tonnes of CO2 emissions were avoided by using this photovoltaic system.
 This is equivalent to the amount of CO2 that would be emitted by a car over a journey of some 1.6 million km.
 To remove the same amount of CO2 from the atmosphere over ten years, 20,000 trees would have to be planted.
 The energy generated annually by the PV system is equivalent to some 123,000 litres of heating oil, 112,000 m3 of gas or 157 tonnes of coal.

 Through this solar installation, Alloga is making an important contribution to sustainable energy production.

 What else we are doing to care for people and the earth

 - We strive to offer our customers resource-saving logistics services by working with a transport service provider that has a fleet of vehicles that is around 90% compliant with today's Euro 6 emissions standard.
 The E-fleet is used for fine distribution in cities and conurbations.

 - Express logistics (reduction of CO2 emissions through the clever combination of ecological means of transport).